Robotics-BUT/BPC-PRP/src/4_others/text/2_cpp.md

 `std::weak_ptr`
  - Weak reference: does not affect the reference count of the shared resource.
- - Desn't increase the reference count.
+ - Doesn’t increase the reference count.
  - Used to prevent circular references in shared ownership.

 ```c++
 #include <iostream>